pvcraven/2019_spring_web_dev/source/final/chumbley/index.rst

 The ``v-for`` directive, as you would assume, allows you to do a for loop.
-In the example above, the for loops runs through the elements in ``food`` and prints them on to the page.
+In the example above, the for loops runs through the elements in ``food`` and displays them on to the page.

 Component Composition
 ---------------------

-Another important concept to Vue is the Component System.
-The Component System is this abstract idea that you can build large scale application with small, self-contained, and reusable parts.
+Another important concept of Vue is the Component System.
+The Component System is this abstract idea that you can build large scale applications with small, self-contained, and reusable parts.
 [VueIntroduction]_ Let's take a look at an example.